coderaman07/100-Days-of-Code/Readme.md

 Finally finished with this project and fixed some bugs like images not being rendered when data models were diffrentiated for anime and movies.

+## Day 45

+Back to [Hackerrank](https://hackerrank.com) and practiced some problems on DBMS and Python.

 ## Contributing